Model a Simple Pendulum

-This view convention ensures that gravity is vertically aligned on
+Front).
+This view convention ensures that gravity is

-your screen.
-Select a standard view button to refresh the Mechanics
+vertically aligned on your screen.
+Select a standard view button to refresh the

-Explorer display.
+Mechanics Explorer display.
 The figure shows a front view of the model.
-Save
+Save the

-the visualization settings by clicking the Save explorer configuration
+visualization settings by clicking the Save explorer configuration to model

 Run the simulation.
-You can do this through the Simulink Editor menu bar, by selecting Simulation > Run.
 Mechanics Explorer plays a physics-based animation of the pendulum model.